 Properties throughout the City are inspected annually for compliance with both the Weed Abatement Program and Brush Abatement Program.
 Properties that fail to meet program requirements may be subject to fees, including the actual cost of removing flammable vegetation, and City Code violations.

 Santa Clara County FireSafe Council

-In 2013, the City and the Santa Clara County FireSafe Council (SCFSC) partnered to educate residents about maintaining defensible space and to provide free chipping of brush and limbs cleared from defensible space for residents living in the Wildland Urban Interface area.
+In 2013, the City and the Santa Clara County FireSafe Council (SCFSC) partnered to educate residents about wildfire prevention, as well as provide free resources, such as chipping of brush and limbs cleared from defensible space for residents living in the Wildland Urban Interface area.
 The Santa Clara County FireSafe Council is a non-profit organization composed of individuals and public and private sector organizations that share a common, vested interest in preventing and reducing losses from wildfires.